 How abortion laws in the U.S. compare to those in other countries

-Many U.S. states have moved to restrict access as global abortion laws become more liberal.
+Many states have moved to restrict access as global abortion laws become more liberal.

 In the last three decades, countries around the world have made it easier to legally get an abortion.
-In parts of the United States, it’s gotten harder.

-Recently, Mexico’s supreme court ruled to decriminalize the practice.
+In some parts of the United States, however, it’s gotten harder.
+Just this month, Mexico’s supreme court ruled to decriminalize the practice.
 Argentina’s Senate legalized abortion in December.
-New Zealand, Thailand and Ireland all took steps to ease abortion restrictions in recent years.
+Meanwhile, New Zealand, Thailand and Ireland have all taken steps to ease abortion restrictions in recent years.

 The United States Supreme Court made abortion legal in 1973.
-But over the last few decades, access to the procedure has increasingly declined in more than a dozen states around the county that have passed laws making it harder for people to get an abortion.
+But over the last few decades, access to the procedure has increasingly declined in more than a dozen states around the country that have since passed laws making it more difficult for people to get an abortion.

 The most restrictive law to date is in Texas, a state with nearly 30 million people.
 The new law that came into effect in September outlaws most abortions once a fetal heartbeat can be detected, which is usually around six weeks into a pregnancy.
 There are exceptions for medical emergencies, though those are not clearly defined in the law, and no exceptions for pregnancies resulting from rape or incest.